calebjmatthews/endless-desert/concept.md

     - Petrtified wood tablets containing poetry dice masks
     - Stone figurines in the shape of many different animals
     - Instruments made from various woods
+  - There's a need for more high-value trade goods:
+    - More jewels/precious goods
+    - Ice, as recipe ingredient
+    - Ingredients used in advanced implements?
+Medicinal herbs, plaster molds, resin, golden oil
+    - Rumors, used to create starcharts
+    - Herbs!

 ## Resource Subcategories:
   - Sand